Stacking one object on top of another is one of the important baby developmental milestones.

 Tower Of Babble Blocks

-These are not only stacking blocks.
-Each block also has numbers and pictures which you can teach your baby as she plays with them.
+These Melissa & Doug Blocks are not just for practicing stacking skills.
+Each block also has numbers and pictures.
 It’s a pretty neat toy that’s also educational.
 The blocks are made of strong cardboard.

 Fisher-Price Stack and Explore